MALUpdaterOSXArchive/Nekomata-old/Readme.md

 # Note
 Nekomata is discontinued as I decided to add Kitsu and AniList support to MAL Library.
+This Repo will remain as an archive for Nekomata.

 Here is the timeline:
 * Kitsu Support- Mid 2018